PomoRev/NET3010/README.md

 Creating an about me page that includes a professional photo (headshot is fine), your full name, contact information (use the school address but your personal email address), biography (1-3 paragraphs) describing why you decided to take the BITNet programme, a list of at least three interests with hyperlinks.

 Note that if you create a custom Emmet snippet for your template (which I highly advise if you are using VSCode) then simply include just the snippet code in a file called template.html.
 We will discuss boiler plating in the tutorial class.

+We will also discuss semantic HTML in the next tutorial class which allows you to write code that works easily with CSS and JavaScript.

 HTML only for this exercise.